Hard2bit

 What is the difference between CASB and CSPM

 CASB monitors user access to SaaS applications (control sessions, detect malware, DLP).
-CSPM (Cloud Security Posture Management) audits cloud infrastructure configuration (public S3 buckets, weak IAM permissions, encryption at rest).
+CSPM (Cloud Security Posture Management) audits cloud infrastructure configuration (public storage buckets, weak IAM permissions, encryption at rest).
 Both are complementary: CASB = access protection; CSPM = configuration hardening.

 Can a CASB block cloud applications